Confessions (radio programme)

-Confessions is a popular feature which first appeared on the BBC Radio 1 weekday breakfast show in the early 1990s, devised by its host, Simon Mayo.
+Confessions is an ongoing popular feature which first appeared on the BBC Radio 1 weekday breakfast show in the early 1990s, devised by its host, Simon Mayo.

 Mayo, who had hosted the show since 1988, started the feature in August 1990, partly due to the rising interest in his own Christian faith, and it caught on very quickly.
 Listeners would write in to "Father Mayo" and "confess" to their "sins", and each morning at 8:35 am Mayo would broadcast one to the nation over Tomaso Giovanni Albinoni's Adagio for Organ and Strings in G minor.

 The "confessions" were often humorous and sometimes lacking in taste or scruples.
 At the peak of the feature, Mayo received more than one hundred confessions a week.
 Some were sincere confessions and Mayo discounted any which admitted to crime, adultery, overt cruelty or other more serious activities.